The Support of Bin Packing is Exponential

-Following this result, Goemans and Rothvoss~\cite{GoemansR20} provide an algorithm running in time $\text{enc}(s,a,C)^{2^{O(d)}}.$ Here, $\text{enc}(s,a,C)$ denotes the bitsize of encoding the size vector $s$, the multiplicity vector $a$ and the bin capacity $C$ in binary.
+Following this result, Goemans and Rothvoss~\cite{GoemansR20} provide an algorithm running in time $enc(s,a,C)^{2^{O(d)}}.$ Here, $enc(s,a,C)$ denotes the bitsize of encoding the size vector $s$, the multiplicity vector $a$ and the bin capacity $C$ in binary.
 The time complexity of this algorithm would also be improved by a smaller support bound.
-For example, a polynomial support $\text{poly}(d)$ in $d$ directly improves their running time to $ \text{enc}(s,a,C)^{\text{poly}(d)}.$ They achieve this result by solving a more general problem, the \textsc{Cone and Polytope Intersection} (CAPI) problem.
+For example, a support bound polynomial in $d$ directly improves their running time to $ enc(s,a,C)^{\text{poly}(d)}.$ They achieve this result by solving a more general problem, the \textsc{Cone and Polytope Intersection} (CAPI) problem.
 Here, we are given two polytopes $P,Q\subseteq \mathbb{R}^d$, where $P$ is bounded.
 The task is to decide whether there is a point in $Q$ that can be expressed as a non-negative integer combination of integer points in $P$.
-Goemans and Rothvoss show that this problem captures the essence of high-multiplicity BP.
-They reduce BP to CAPI by setting the integer points in $P=\{\binom{x}{1}\in \mathbb{R}^{d+1}_{\geq 0}| s^Tx\leq C\}$ to every possible configuration, i.e., combinations of items that fit in a single bin.
-They set $Q=\binom{a}{B}$ to be the point that corresponds to all items being taken.
+Goemans and Rothvoss show that this problem captures the essence of high-multiplicity \textsc{Bin Packing}.
+They reduce \textsc{Bin Packing} to CAPI by setting the integer points in $P=\{\binom{x}{1}\in \mathbb{R}^{d+1}_{\geq 0}| s^Tx\leq C\}$ to every possible configuration, i.e., combinations of items that fit in a single bin.
+They set $Q=\{\binom{a}{B}\}$ to be the point that corresponds to all items being taken.
 The final entry in $P$ and $Q$ is used to count the number of used bins $B.$

-Jansen and Klein extend the work of Goemans and Rothvoss in~\cite{JansenK20}.
-They give an algorithm for bin packing that depends on the number $V_I$ of vertices in the underlying knapsack polytope of a single bin.
-Their algorithm has a running time of $|V_I|^{2^{O(d)}}\text{enc}(s,a,C)^{O(1)}$.
-Thus, it improves upon Goemans and Rothvoss' result when $V_I$ is small.
-However, it does not improve upon the result by Goemans and Rothvoss in the general sense, as the bound on $V_I$ is $\Omega(\text{enc}(s,a,C))^d$ as given by Hayes and Larman~\cite{HayesL83}.
+Jansen and Klein~\cite{JansenK20} extend the work of Goemans and Rothvoss.
+They give an algorithm for \textsc{Bin Packing} that depends on the number of vertices $|V|$ in the underlying knapsack polytope of a single bin.
+Their algorithm has a running time of $|V|^{2^{O(d)}} \cdot enc(s,a,C)^{O(1)}$.
+Thus, it improves upon Goemans and Rothvoss' result when $|V|$ is small.
+However, it does not improve upon the result by Goemans and Rothvoss in the general sense, as $|V| = \Omega(enc(s,a,C))^d$ as shown by Hayes and Larman~\cite{HayesL83}.